-\begin{defn} A v-stack $X$ is quasi-compact if there is a surjection of v-stacks from an affinoid perfectoid space to $X$.
+\begin{defn} A v-stack $X$ is quasi-compact if it admits a surjection of v-stacks from an affinoid perfectoid space.
 In particular, if $X$ is quasi-compact, then it is small and its underlying topological space $|X|$ is quasi-compact. \end{defn}

-\begin{defn}(morphism of v-stacks, c.f.\cite[10.7]{Sch18}) Let $f: Y\rightarrow X$ be a morphism of v-stacks. \begin{enumerate}[label=(\roman*),leftmargin=0.5cm] \item $f$ is $0$-truncated if for all $S\in \Perf$, the map of groupoids $f(S): Y(S)\rightarrow X(S)$ is faithful, or equivalently the diagonal map $\Delta_f: Y \rightarrow Y\times_X Y$ is an injection. \item $f$ is quasi-compact if for any affinoid perfectoid space $S$ mapping to $X$, the fiber product $Y\times_X S$ is quasi-compact. \item $f$ is quasi-separated if the diagonal, which is $0$-truncated, is quasi-compact quasi-separated (qcqs). \item $f$ is an open (resp. closed) immersion if for every (totally disconnected) perfectoid space $T$ mapping to $X$, the pullback $Y\times_XT\rightarrow T$ is represented by an open (closed) immersion. \item $f$ is separated if the diagonal $\Delta_{Y/X}:Y\rightarrow Y\times_X Y$ is a closed immersion (hence $f$ is automatically $0$-truncated). \item $f$ is partially proper if it is separated and for every diagram
+\begin{defn}[{Morphism of v-stacks, cf. \cite[Definition 10.7]{Sch18}}] Let $f: Y\rightarrow X$ be a morphism of v-stacks. \begin{enumerate}[label=(\roman*),leftmargin=0.5cm] \item $f$ is $0$-truncated if for all $S\in \Perf$, the map of groupoids $f(S): Y(S)\rightarrow X(S)$ is faithful, or equivalently the diagonal map $\Delta_f: Y \rightarrow Y\times_X Y$ is fully faithful. \item $f$ is quasi-compact if for any affinoid perfectoid space $S$ mapping to $X$, the fiber product $Y\times_X S$ is quasi-compact. \item $f$ is quasi-separated if the diagonal, which is $0$-truncated, is quasi-compact quasi-separated (qcqs). \item $f$ is an open (resp. closed) immersion if for every (totally disconnected) perfectoid space $T$ mapping to $X$, the pullback $Y\times_XT\rightarrow T$ is represented by an open (closed) immersion. \item $f$ is separated if the diagonal $\Delta_{Y/X}:Y\rightarrow Y\times_X Y$ is a closed immersion (hence $f$ is automatically $0$-truncated). \item $f$ is partially proper if it is separated and for every diagram

-where $R$ is any perfectoid Tate ring with an open and integrally closed subring $R^+\subset R$, there exists a unique dotted arrow making it commute. \end{enumerate} \end{defn}
+where $(R,R^+)$ is any affinoid perfectoid Tate ring, there exists a unique dotted arrow making it commute. \end{enumerate} \end{defn}

 We give a criterion for small v-stacks to be qcqs.
-The proof is adapted from the proof of \cite[21.2.1]{Berkeley}
+The proof is adapted from the proof of \cite[Theorem 21.2.1]{Berkeley}

 \begin{prop} Let $X$ be a small v-sheaf.
 Let $Y$ be a small v-stack on the slice category $\Perf_{/X}$, such that the structure map to $X$ has quasi-separated diagonal.
 If for any product of geometric points $S\in \Perf_{/X}$ with principal components $s_i$, $i\in I$, the restriction